What Are the Parts of an Appraisal?

-The majority of the participants are quite familiar.
-The most familiar entity in the transaction is the real estate agent.
-Then, the bank provides the financial capital required to fund the deal.
-The title company makes sure that all requirements of the sale are completed and that the title is clear to transfer from the seller to the buyer.
+Most people are familiar with the parties having a role in the transaction.
+The most familiar person in the transaction is the real estate agent.
+Then, the lender provides the financial capital needed to fund the exchange.
+And ensuring all areas of the sale are completed and that a clear title passes from the seller to the buyer is the title company.

-So who's responsible for making sure the value of the real estate is in line with the amount being paid?
-This is where you meet the appraiser.
-We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
-A professional New Jersey licensed appraiser from Stern & Dragoset Appraisal Group LLC will ensure you as an interested party are informed.
+So, what party is responsible for making sure the value of the real estate is consistent with the purchase price?
+In comes the appraiser.
+We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+A licensed, certified, professional appraiser from Stern & Dragoset Appraisal Group will ensure, you as an interested party, are informed.

-Following the inspection, an appraiser employs two or three approaches when determining the value of real property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Following the inspection, an appraiser uses two or three approaches to determining the value of real property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.

 Here, we gather information on local construction costs, the cost of labor and other elements to calculate how much it would cost to construct a property comparable to the one being appraised.
 This estimate usually sets the maximum on what a property would sell for.
 The cost approach is also the least used method.